-As the term of SGAC Chair, Arnau Pons (Spain), is slowly coming to an end, SGAC is excited to announce that nominations are now open for a new Co-Chairperson.
-The new Co-Chair will work alongside incoming Chair, Harriet Brettle (UK), and the Executive Committee to shape the future of SGAC.
+As the term of SGAC Chair, Harriet Brettle (UK), is slowly coming to an end, SGAC is excited to announce that nominations are now open for a new Co-Chairperson.
+The new Co-Chair will work alongside incoming Chair, Anthony Yuen (Australia), and the Executive Committee to shape the future of SGAC.

 SGAC is led by two co-Chairs, each elected for a two year term.
 Obligations that come along with the position are time-intensive and time-sensitive on most occasions, and it is up to the Co-Chairs to divide the responsibilities of the position between themselves.

-Day-to-day management of the organisation is provided by a paid Executive Director, Operations Manager and other relevant staff from SGAC’s office in Vienna, Austria.
-The role of Chair is akin to a Chairman of a Board of Directors in a company, in charge of leading the SGAC Executive Committee, and overseeing the activities of the SGAC staff, contractual obligations and financial activities.
+Day-to-day management of the organisation is supported by a small team of paid staff from SGAC’s office in Vienna, Austria and remotely across the world.
+The role of Chair is akin to a Chairman of a Board of Directors in a company, in charge of leading the SGAC Executive Committee, and have overarching responsibility and leadership of all the activities of the SGAC staff, contractual obligations and financial activities.

 The responsibilities of the position are to work closely with the other co-Chair to:

 - Oversee the overall leadership and management of the global SGAC organisation

 - Represent and act as the head of the organisation in external communication, including to our members, stakeholders, partners, sponsors, and the general public

 - Lead the official representation of the organisation at events and meetings